top of page

 I align my making and clay experience with the seasons.
 Whether it be summer, fast drying hot studio days followed by cool evening dips in the ocean.
 Or, in contrast, frozen clay, merino layers with steaming kettles sending plumes into the dimmer light.

 Right now, we are in Autumn.
-It's my favourite time of the year, as everything has a poetic shine to it.
+It's my favourite time of the year, everything has a poetic shine to it.
 The trees have grown crimson in character with twisted brown leaves littering the ground.
-Early morning light, hits the linen curtains with a soft glow and the evening folds into a blanket of darkness much earlier that we yearn for, and it makes the haze of this time of the year sleepy as we adjust.
+Early morning light, hits the linen curtains with a soft glow and the evening folds into a blanket of darkness much earlier that expect, and it makes the haze of this time of the year sleepy as we adjust.

 With the firing on the horizon, in the coming weeks, I know I will sync into a rhythm.
 There is still a few things that need to be done before we strike the match.
 Shelf preparation, wadding, transporting pots, finishing and pre firing pots.
 So I will put my head down and pop back up on the other side, post firing.
 'The march of the pots' came to mind, how would I describe that? ... possibly where your clay creations take hold of you and something other worldly happens to your sub conscious thought.
 I'm no longer in control and surrender to the dirt.